NguyenNP-24/Maya-Toolset/README.md

 # Maya-Toolset
-A banch of small function for rigging and animtion flow better in Maya
+A banch of small function for rigging and animtion flow better in Maya that I create for my daily work
 - Create locater at selected vertex
 - Render multiple playblast at same time, 4 panel example
 - Batch skeleton rename